ANCPLabOldenburg/megqc_documentation/book/metrics.md

 6. [Power Spectral Density](../report/psd.md)

 Each report is full of interactive figures that you can zoom in and out, reveal legends on hovering, hide or show specific epochs or channels...
 In this tutorial we've included some GIFs to demonstrate the interactive capabilities of the figures.
+_*These overviews will show onLy data from the Magnetometers, but the logic and interpretation for Gradiometers are very similar._

 ```{admonition} Source of the figures?